 Kalamata Olive Tree Harvest

-Kalamata olives are meaty and juicy, with small pits.
+Kalamata olives (Kalamon variety) are meaty and juicy, with small pits.
 Your tree will begin fruiting within the first years, but maximum fruit yield will reach its maturity (~ 7-10 years).
 The olives ripen on the tree, and you can tell when they’re ready when they become glossy dark purple, or brown.

 These olive fruits usually ripen during mid-November to early January in Greece, making them an excellent choice for creating your own olive oil or prepared as table olives and consumed as a snack or ingredient in the dish.